alkacon/opencms-core/INSTALL.md

 **Important**: OpenCms was tested with Java 8 (1.8).

 ## Install Tomcat
 OpenCms requires a Servlet 2.4 / JSP 2.0 standards compliant container.
-This release was tested with Tomcat 8.x.
+This release was tested with Tomcat 9 and 8.5.

 Install Tomcat from [https://tomcat.apache.org/](https://tomcat.apache.org/) into a folder of your choice.
 This is the `CATALINA_HOME` folder.
 Don't forget to set the environment variables `CATALINA_HOME` and `JAVA_HOME`.